IRAs

 Traditional IRA.

 With a Traditional IRA, your pretax income, up to a specific annual limit, is put into an investment account.
 The funds in your Traditional IRA are then placed in stocks, bonds, and other investments.
-Then your money grows tax-deferred, meaning that any income is not taxed until the funds are withdrawn.
+Then any growth of your money is tax-deferred, meaning that any income is not taxed until the funds are withdrawn.

 Roth IRA.